webview-crypto/react-native-webview-crypto/README.md

 AppRegistry.registerComponent('WhateverName', () => TopLevelComponent);
 ```

-Now, in any of your code, you can access `window.Crypto`, just like
+Now, in any of your code, you can access `window.Crypto`, just like you would
-if it was native.
+in a browser.

 Using [this example for symmetric encryption](https://blog.engelke.com/2014/06/22/symmetric-cryptography-in-the-browser-part-1/)
-your application should log `This is very sensitive stuff.` if it was
+your application should log `This is very sensitive stuff`:
-succesful.

 ```javascript